Stockton-on-Tees: Religion

 Stockton is a Church of England deanery of the Archdeaconry of Auckland, in the Diocese of Durham.
 The churches of St Peter, Stockton Parish Church (St Thomas'), and St Paul are in the town.
 Holy Trinity Church was built as an Anglican church, but later became Greek Orthodox.
 It was destroyed by fire in 1991.
 The ruins remain on site.

 Stockton is in the Roman Catholic Diocese of Hexham and Newcastle, and is home to the parishes of St Bede, St Cuthbert, English Martyrs and SS Peter and Paul, St Joseph, St Mary, and St Patrick.

 Stockton also has a Muslim community (6,675), with mosques such as Farooq E Azam Mosque and Islamic Centre serving this community.
-The Farooq E Azam mosque is especially of note, due to the recent council decision to allow the call to prayer, or Adhan, to be played once at week at an agreed volume, the first mosque in the north-east of England to do so.
+The Farooq E Azam mosque is especially of note, due to the council decision to allow the call to prayer, or Adhan, to be played once at week at an agreed volume, the first mosque in the north-east of England to do so.